-Students participate in a variety of bi-weekly adventures, exploring Oak Meadow’s dynamic outdoor classroom.
-As much as possible, the nature program follows the seasons guided by the 13 Native American moons of the turtle’s back, integrating Native American wisdom with a three sisters garden, maple syrup production, snowshoeing, and vernal pool exploration.
-Following the turtle in the fall, children are guided by the harvest moon, working in the garden, digging potatoes, carrots, harvesting corn, etc. As the leaves change, we move toward the forest.
-Then there is seed dispersal and getting ready for winter.
-There is a magical rhythm that is constantly changing and evolving.
+Students participate in a variety of adventures, exploring Oak Meadow’s dynamic outdoor classroom.
+As much as possible, the nature program follows the seasons guided by the 13 Native American moons of the turtle’s back, integrating Native American wisdom with a Three Sisters garden, snowshoeing, and vernal pool exploration.
+In the fall, children are guided by the harvest moon in activities such as working in the garden, digging potatoes and carrots, and harvesting corn.
+As the leaves change, we move toward the forest to study seed dispersal and the transition to winter.
+Students learn to appreciate the magical rhythm of nature.
 Like the seasons, nature-based learning is full of the expected and the unexpected.

 Children approach the sciences through hands-on exploration and experimentation.
 Children begin to understand the basic concepts of biology, chemistry, physics, and earth sciences.
 From the study of vertebrates and invertebrates to identifying the parts of a tree, and understanding the difference between a liquid, solid, and a gas, the Children’s House science curriculum is expansive.
 Students sprout seeds to learn about roots, stems, and leaves, and build a circuit using a battery to make a light bulb light up among other project-based exploration.